kejrp23/Lua/task/README.md

-README for task.lua

-Lua Task Switcher
+task.lua — Lua Task Switcher

-This is a simple terminal-based task manager written in pure Lua.
-It lets you add tasks, list them, and mark them complete — all from a clean loop-based CLI.
+A simple terminal-based task manager written in pure Lua.
+It allows you to add tasks, list them, and mark them complete — all within a clear, loop-driven CLI interface.

-Features:
+Features
 	•	Add tasks with descriptions
-	•	List tasks with [ ] or [x] status
+	•	List tasks with [ ] or [x] completion status
-	•	Mark tasks complete
+	•	Mark tasks as complete
-	•	Clears the screen between actions for readability (Windows/macOS/Linux)
+	•	Clears the screen between actions for clean UX (cross-platform)

 Why Lua?
-Lua is small, clean, and fast.
-You don’t need external libraries to make something like this work.
-It’s a great example of how Lua’s built-in tables and control flow can power lightweight utilities.

-Usage:
+Lua is lightweight, fast, and flexible.
+This utility demonstrates how much can be done with just native tables and control flow — no external libraries needed.

+Usage Menu
-	•		1.
-Add Task
+	1. Add Task
-	•		2.
-List Tasks
+	2. List Tasks
-	•		3.
-Mark Task Complete
+	3. Mark Task Complete
-	•		4.
-Exit
+	4. Exit

-Example Output:
+Example Output

+Task Switcher
+	1. Add Task
+	2. List Tasks
+	3. Mark Task Complete
+	4. Exit
+Choose an option: 2
-	1. Grocery Store
+	5. Grocery Store
-	2. Change Oil
+	6. Change Oil

-Cross-Platform Clear:
+Cross-Platform Screen Clearing

+The clear_screen() function uses:

+package.config:sub(1,1)

-The clear_screen() function uses package.config to detect the OS and runs either ‘cls’ or ‘clear’.
-Works on Windows and Unix-based systems out of the box.
+to detect the OS and runs cls on Windows or clear on Unix systems using os.execute().

-Ideas for Future:
+Future Enhancements
-	•	Save tasks to a file and reload them
+	•	Save and reload tasks from file
-	•	Add due dates or tags
+	•	Add due dates, tags, or priorities
-	•	Sort by priority or completion
-	•	Add colors with ANSI codes
+	•	Improve visuals with ANSI color codes
+	•	Error checking and task editing